 browsers.
 On Webserve (

-than your home directory, you will need to replace
+located anywhere other than your home directory, you will need to

 Note: For security reasons, certain file types should not be made world-readable.
 For example, Perl or PHP files should be set to be readable for owner only.

 If you wish to use a graphical interface, use one capable of using SFTP, such as WinSCP or Cyberduck.
 For more, see At IU, what SSH/SFTP clients are supported and where can I get them?

 For help on WinSCP, see Changing File Permissions using WinSCP on a PC.

 For help with Cyberduck, see Changing File Permissions using Cyberduck on a Mac.